Justin-Cordero/coderoom/readme.md

 Supporting five languages (C, C++, Java, JavaScript, and Python), CodeRoom allows teachers to create a coding challenge, then generate links to separate rooms containing their challenge in an IDE with a compiler.
 There, students can collaborate as a team in real-time to solve, test, and compile their code before submitting it to their teacher for review.

+Click [here](https://www.youtube.com/watch?v=p2ZSzNWRrWQ&t=150s) to view the live presentation of Code Room from its creators.

+Use Code Room for free at [coderoom.us](https://coderoom.us/)

+## Technologies Used
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Technologies Used
+#### Frontend
 - [React](https://reactjs.org/)
   - [React-Router](https://reactrouter.com/)
   - [Material-UI](https://material-ui.com/)